 - Source code package for jNormaliz: jNormaliz1.7Source

-For some systems we supply additionally Normaliz executables with the constraint integer program solver SCIP.
+Normaliz can be built with the constraint integer program solver SCIP as an optional package.
 SCIP is available under the ZIB academic licens, it is free for academic, non-commercial purposes.
 If you want to compile Normaliz yourself with SCIP, download SCIP from their homepage and follow their license.
-By downloading Normaliz with SCIP, you agree to the terms of the ZIB Academic License.
+By building Normaliz with SCIP, you agree to the terms of the ZIB Academic License.

 See the documentation for compilation details.